steelkiwi/NavigationTools/README.md

 # Navigation Manager

-You can inherits your own BaseActivity from AbstractBaseActivity you already have access to the NavigationManager.
+You can inherits your own BaseActivity from AbstractBaseActivity and you already will have access to the NavigationManager.
 If you don`t want do it and decide not inherits from base abstract activity you need create NavigationManager.
 NavigationManager have some method what need to set it before use